 A.T.
 Kearney ROSMA Performance Check FAQs

 We posted a multi-part series (see Related Articles) on A.T.
 Kearney’s ROSMASM performance benchmark / framework that the firm is now offering through a partnership with ISM and CIPS.
-We just received a Frequently Asked Questions document that seeks to provide additional details on the ROSMASM “Performance Check” and are posting it here for our readers.
+We just received a Frequently Asked Questions document from AT Kearney that seeks to provide additional details on the ROSMASM “Performance Check” and are posting it here for our readers.

 ROSMASM Performance Check FAQs